Five Towns Stadium: Background

 In 2015 it was announced that there would be a stadium built at Glasshoughton as part of a new retail park called the Five Towns Park which would be on the same site as the stadium with work expected to start early 2016 and with a view of Castleford Tigers moving in by the 2019 season.

 In late 2018 it was announced the new stadium was to be part of the new Axiom shopping complex.

+Due to various financial hurdles Castleford have begun looking into redeveloping their current ground after the council announced it would give grants to the three clubs that fall under its governance.